Divyadharshana5/Divyadharshana5/README.md

 ## Favorite Tech

-Below are the tools, languages, and platforms I like to work with — presented as larger tiles with captions (click any tile to open its page):
+Below are the tools, languages, and platforms I like to work with...

 <table>
   <tr>